TES3MP/CoreScripts/tutorials/EventHooks.md

 Examples:
 ---
-Imagine you want to taunt a player whenever they die.
+Imagine you want to taunt players whenever they die.
 ```Lua
 customEventHooks.registerHandler("OnPlayerDeath", function(eventStatus, pid)
     if eventStatus.validCustomHandlers then --check if some other script made this event obsolete